couchbase/kv_engine/cbsasl/CBSASL.md

      "hash": {
          "algorithm": "argon2id",
-         "hash": "base64 encoded salted hash of the password", "hashes": [ "base64 encoded salted hash of the password 1", "base64 encoded salted hash of the password 2", ...],
+         "hashes": [ "base64 encoded salted hash of the password 1", "base64 encoded salted hash of the password 2", ...],